 Author: Miriam Rodgers

-The e-book will be released in October 2020, and will be available free of charge to those who purchase the PDF version.
+Please note: The e-book will be available free of charge to those who previously purchased the PDF version.

 The print edition will be available for sale in January 2021.